 The crisis has also unsettled entire communities.
 More than 4 million people are displaced because of conflict and hunger, including 2.2 million who have fled to neighboring countries since December 2013.
 Uganda hosts almost 800,000 refugees from South Sudan, down from more than 1 million in mid-2018.
-Sixty percent of the displaced are children.
+About 60% of the displaced are children.
 A new study estimates that nearly 400,000 people have died because of the conflict.
 But violence is declining and people have a little more to be hopeful about.

 In February 2018, World Vision accepted the first 250 of nearly 700 child soldiers and other children who had associated with armed groups in South Sudan into a program to ease their transition to civilian life.
 Caseworkers help them recover from the violence they’ve seen and experienced, so they can peacefully rejoin their families and communities.

 History of the South Sudan conflict

 South Sudan gained independence from Sudan in July 2011 after decades of war.
 The birth of the new country brought hope for a bright future.
 In December 2013, that hope dimmed as the conflict broke out.

 - December: Fighting breaks out in Juba, South Sudan’s capital.
 President Salva Kiir calls it a coup attempt on the part of his vice president, Riek Machar.
 Attacks spread to other areas; civilians flee.

 2014 to 2015 — Families flee violence